FKSkinnerLab/CA1_SimpleDetailed/README.md

-# Linking Simple and Detailed Microcircuit Models of Hippocampus CA1
+# Linking Simple and Detailed Microcircuit Models of Hippocampal CA1

 Melisa Gumus - May 2018